Frank Ryan (gangster): The "King of Coke"

 After his initial forays in the drug market, Ryan realized that this was a market that could be expanded.
 He soon built a drug network that spread throughout Quebec, Ontario and the Atlantic provinces.
 The West End Gang, as the Irish Gang had been renamed sometime in the late 1970s, took control of the Port of Montreal, which allowed them to smuggle in drugs on a scale that other gangs could not.
 Through his connections with the Irish Mob of Boston, Ryan started to import cocaine from Colombia and heroin from the "Golden Crescent" nations of Afghanistan, Pakistan and Iran.
 Ryan's point-man for the Port of Montreal was Gerald Matticks and his brothers.
-Ryan was content to be a wholesaler, who sold drugs to the Mafia and the outlaw biker clubs who in turn sold drugs to the street gangs.
+Ryan was content to be a wholesaler, who sold drugs to the Mafia and the outlaw biker clubs, who in turn sold drugs to the street gangs.

 He also began to engage in fund-raising and gun-running for the Irish Republican Army (IRA), both sending and receiving guns from Northern Ireland.
 Proud of his Irish heritage, Ryan wore a golden Claddagh ring on his third finger.
-Ryan was rumored to be worth $20 million dollars, which was possibly an exaggeration, through he was clearly wealthy.
-Ryan's prize possession was his 36-foot yacht that he used to sail the St. Lawrence River with.
+Ryan was rumored to be worth $20 million, which was possibly an exaggeration, through he was clearly wealthy.
+Ryan's prize possession was his 36-foot yacht that he sailed on the St. Lawrence River.

 By the late 1970s, Ryan developed relationships with other criminal organizations in Montreal, including the Hells Angels and Cotroni crime family.
 Ryan made a deal with Frank Cotroni that the Controni family would buy drugs exclusively from the West End Gang.
 As both of these criminal organizations depended on Ryan's steady supply of drugs, Ryan was on the top of the criminal foodchain in Quebec.

 Ryan was known for his contempt for the other criminal organizations, once saying: "Mafia, pafia.
 If there's a war, we've got the IRA".
 Through his American cousin, Peter White, Ryan made an alliance with the Irish Mob of Boston.
-Ryan also formed an alliance with Yves Buteau, the national president of the Hells Angels, whom became one of his largest customers.
-Buteau also become Ryan's main subcontractor as Ryan often made use of the services of the Angels' ace assassin, the hitman Yves "Apache" Trudeau.
+Ryan also formed an alliance with Yves Buteau, the national president of the Hells Angels, who became one of his largest customers.
+Buteau also become Ryan's main subcontractor, as Ryan often made use of the services of the Angels' ace assassin, the hitman Yves "Apache" Trudeau.